gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Algebra ##

 * **Topics in Algebra** by *I. N. Herstein*: For an introduction to group theory, though the notations are a bit outdated.
 Especially see the three different proofs of Sylow's theorems.
 Also has a good selection of exercises.
+To have a better understanding of Cayley's theorem, see Fraleigh's "A First Course in Abstract Algebra".
 * **Linear Algebra** by *Hoffman and Kunze*: Surely there are better books in the market, but I learned from this.
 The first chapter is a bit of a mess with 4x4 and 5x5 matrices.
 * **Abstract Algebra** by *Dummit and Foote*: For an introduction to ring theory, modules over PID, field theory and Galois theory.
 Has lots of solved examples.
 * **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
 Really helpful for someone planning to read Hartshorne's "Algebraic Geometry".
 A more gentle introductory book is by N. S. Gopala Krishnan.
-* **Representation Theory of Finite Groups** by *Martin Burrow*:
+* **Representation Theory of Finite Groups** by *Martin Burrow*: Must read the introduction to the first chapter.
+Notations are a bit outdated, but not as [bad](https://math.stackexchange.com/a/192728) as in Gordon James and Martin Liebeck's "Representation and Characters of Groups".

 ## Analysis ##